-The use of chemicals in the BAs will be undertaken by accredited professionals with verified specific experience in native plant and weed identification and management.
+The use of chemicals in the BAs will be undertaken by suitably qualified, accredited and experienced personnel (bush regenerators) with specific experience in native plant and weed identification and management.
 All chemical weed control will be in accordance with the registered label or current minor use permit, Safety Data Sheets and appropriate safety standards.
 Chemical use in the vicinity of waterways will be restricted to herbicides and adjuvants registered for use in or near aquatic environments.